The 6 Best Bone Broths For Dogs in 2023: Dry and Wet

 Some of the misleading things have innocent names.
 Be wary of anything that lists the following:

-You don't need fancy probiotics or superfoods in them either.
-These are often used to create the healthy halo effect for a food product, but in reality, they are in such small amounts that there is no benefit.
+Some brands add in fancy probiotics or superfoods.
+While these may be good, they are typically not found in bone broths.
+These sometimes used to create the healthy halo effect for a food product, but in reality, they are in such small amounts that there is no benefit.

 5. Is There Nasty Preservatives?

-Here are a few preservatives you need to avoid.
+Here are a few preservatives that you see in processed food products.

 Beef Flavor - Made by taking individual amino acids found in beef, adding common sugars and starch hydrolysate to a pot with citric acid and heated.
 These are used because real beef is too expensive to flavor many foods.

-Salt - Not needed in dog food products.
-Likely used as a preservative.
+Salt - Likely used as a preservative or flavor additive.

 6. How Much Salt / Sodium Is There in Dog Food Broth?

-Here’s a shady truth about many of these supposed best dog food broths: many are salt bombs that are bad for puppies blood pressure.
+Here’s the sad reality about many dog food toppers: some are salt bombs that are bad for puppies' blood pressure.

 Make sure there is no salt added and check the brand website to see how much is in it.
 They do not need to disclose on the package, so you need to dig deeper.